 - 4.14.
 Wildlife corridors allow the movement of species between areas of habitat by linking wildlife sites and reducing the risk of small, isolated populations becoming unsustainable and dying out.
 Wildlife corridors are important features that should be protected, enhanced and created, to protect and promote biodiversity and to prevent fragmentation and isolation of species and habitats. - 4.15.
 Strategic wildlife corridors are important for providing connectivity and passageways for wildlife through the landscape, often adjacent to urban areas and proposed development.
 They provide an essential function in allowing the movement of species, preventing isolation of populations and degradation of designated sites.
 They also function as green infrastructure. - 4.16.
 The council has commissioned and undertaken significant habitat surveys, data collection and evidence gathering to enable the mapping of the proposed corridors.
 This has enabled the council to identify hedgerows, treelines, woodland, chalk streams, ditches and rifes which are used as ecological corridors by species of bats, birds and water voles.
 The ecological networks, in addition to high concentrations of species records and the location of priority habitats and designated sites, has enabled the council to identify seven strategic wildlife corridors which connect Chichester and Pagham Harbours with the South Downs National Park (as shown on the policies map).
 These corridors do not stop at the plan area boundaries. - 4.17.
-The council has published a strategic wildlife corridors background paper, which should be read in conjunction with this policy, setting out the methodology and evidence used to inform the approach.
-Regard should also be had to the Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol (2018) or any subsequent updated guidance. - 4.18.
+The council has published a strategic wildlife corridors background paper, which should be read in conjunction with this policy, setting out the methodology and evidence used to inform the approach. - 4.18.
 The council will apply an additional layer of planning restraint to the countryside protection policies within these strategic wildlife corridors to ensure that connectivity between the South Downs National Park and the Chichester Harbour AONB and Pagham Harbour is maintained in the long term.
-The boundaries of the Strategic Wildlife Corridors are identified on the Policies map and will only be amended through a review of the Local Plan.
-Within and outside the corridors it will be necessary to demonstrate that no land outside the corridor is available for development and the development will not have an adverse impact on the integrity of the corridor.
-In instances where land is part of a green infrastructure network that may include, for example, a wildlife corridor in a neighbourhood plan made prior to adoption of the Local Plan, and that land is also subject to this policy, should conflict arise between the policy in the made neighbourhood plan and this strategic policy, the strategic policy will take precedence.
+Within the corridors it will be necessary to demonstrate that no land outside the corridor is available for development and the development will not have an adverse impact on the integrity of the corridor.